Manifaust/k8s-study-group/04_docker.md

 $ docker run -p 80:80 -it my-go-app
 ```

-This commands creates a container to run the image, and forwards all traffic from port 80 from the container to port 80 on your local machine, and vise versa.
+This commands creates a container to run the image, and forwards all traffic (through the `-p` option) from port 80 from the container to port 80 on your local machine, and vise versa.
+The `-it` option instructs Docker to allocate a proxy command-line interface connected to the container’s command input; creating an interactive bash shell in the container.

 While the server is running, go to your browser and go to [`http://localhost`](http://localhost) again.
 You should see the same message you saw before.